joaopedrobiu6/osiris_utils/docs/source/sim_diag.rst

    Post-processor for performing mean field decomposition of diagnostic data.

-   The MeanFieldTheory class provides a convenient interface for separating plasma quantities into their average and fluctuating components along a specified axis.
+   The MeanFieldTheory_Simulation class provides a convenient interface for separating plasma quantities into their average and fluctuating components along a specified axis.

    **Key Features:**